 Dec 13, 2016

-The Overcast is open to submissions four times a year, during the months of January, April, and October.
+The Overcast is currently open to submissions three times a year, during the months of January, April, and October.
 (Note we are no longer reading during July.
 Our summers have just gotten too hectic.
 Sorry for the inconvenience.
 Thank you for understanding.)

 What We Want